Guikingone/PantherExtension/doc/javascript.md

 # ...

-  And I wait for ".text" to be equal to "New Random text" And I wait that ".text" is equal to "New Random text" during 10 seconds # Waiting with a timeout And I wait that ".text" is equal to "New Random text" during 10 seconds every 200 milliseconds # Waiting with a timeout and a retry strategy
+  And I wait for ".text" to be equal to "New Random text" And I wait for ".text" to be equal to "New Random text" during 10 seconds # Waiting with a timeout And I wait for ".text" to be equal to "New Random text" during 10 seconds every 200 milliseconds # Waiting with a timeout and a retry strategy
 ```

 What if you only need to check that some element "contains" a specific text?